MahmoudEmadSlman/MahmoudEmadSlman/README.md

-- 👋 Hi, I’m Mahmoud Emad Slman
+Hi, I’m Mahmoud Emad Slman
-- 👀 I’m interested in ...C++ & python & Matlab & ML programming .
+- Mechatronics Engineering Student .
-- 🌱 I’m currently learning ...Machine learning and Python .
+- interested in AI & Machine learning .
-- 📫 How to reach me ...Linkedin : www.linkedin.com/in/mahmoud-slman
+- My Linkedin account : www.linkedin.com/in/mahmoud-slman

 <!---
 MahmoudEmadSlman/MahmoudEmadSlman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.